 - Some swimming pool and hot tub chemicals

 Instead of going straight to the most toxic chemicals to immediately kill household pests, Johns Hopkins Bloomberg School of Public Health recommends the following:

-- First, analyzing the source of the infestation
+- First, analyze the source of the infestation.

 - Be sure to dispose of unneeded pesticides safely.